Wall Street Pummels ChargePoint Holdings Inc. (CHPT) After Recent Earnings Report

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at CHPT starting from Gerdes Henrik, who sale 43,606 shares at the price of $12.07 back on Jul 11.
-After this action, Gerdes Henrik now owns 121,877 shares of ChargePoint Holdings Inc., valued at $526,503 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at CHPT starting from CHIZEN BRUCE R, who sale 4,300 shares at the price of $15.01 back on Aug 02.
+After this action, CHIZEN BRUCE R now owns 3,985 shares of ChargePoint Holdings Inc., valued at $64,523 using the latest closing price.

-Linse Michael, the Director of ChargePoint Holdings Inc., sale 1,696,646 shares at $13.57 during a trade that took place back on Jul 08, which means that Linse Michael is holding 0 shares at $23,023,974 based on the most recent closing price.
+CHIZEN BRUCE R, the Director of ChargePoint Holdings Inc., sale 4,300 shares at $15.01 during a trade that took place back on Aug 02, which means that CHIZEN BRUCE R is holding 24,162 shares at $64,524 based on the most recent closing price.

 Stock Fundamentals for CHPT